Child Care Subsidy

 The Child Care Subsidy program helps low-income families to sustain their employment, educational efforts and job training by paying a subsidy for their children who are in the care of DHS-approved child care providers.
 Unless child care is required for protective purposes, families must meet income and activity requirements to qualify for this subsidy program.

-The Preschool Open Doors (POD) program is a separate subsidy program with limited funds that provides services state-wide to families sending their children to a licensed preschool during the school year prior to kindergarten entry.
+The Preschool Open Doors (POD) program is a separate subsidy program with funds that provides services state-wide to families sending their children to a licensed preschool during the three (3) school years prior to kindergarten entry.
 The goal of POD is to promote school readiness for children, and the program focuses on meeting the needs of the child.
 Parents are not required to have an eligible activity, unlike the Child Care Subsidy program, but they must meet income and other eligibility requirements.
-For POD, there is a time-limited application period established and published each year.
+For POD, there is a fourteen-month application period from April 1 prior to the start of the current specified program year through May 31 (or the last work day of May) of the current specified program year.

 For more information click on any of the following: